P/V Tool® Pro

-The Protective Ventilation Tool (P/V Tool) performs a respiratory mechanics maneuver that records a quasi-static pressure/volume curve showing both the inflation and deflation curves.
-This data can then be analyzed to determine the lung recruitability and recruitment strategy to apply.
+The Protective Ventilation Tool (P/V Tool Pro) performs a respiratory mechanics maneuver that records a quasi-static pressure/volume curve.
+This method can be used to assess potential lung recruitability and determine the recruitment strategy to apply.

-The P/V Tool can also be used for lung recruitment maneuvers by applying sustained inflation.
-Once completed, the P/V Tool displays the volume of the lung effectively recruited.
-The P/V Tool is particularly helpful for ARDS patients, as appropriate lung recruitment and correct setting of PEEP as an anti-derecruiting force are critical.
+The P/V Tool Pro can also be used to perform a sustained inflation recruitment maneuver and measure the increase in lung volume.
+It is particularly helpful for ARDS patients, as appropriate lung recruitment and the correct setting of PEEP as an anti-derecruiting force are critical.

 Clinical Educator for the Respiratory Department